How To Build Content Clusters Without Keyword Cannibalization

 Use Redirects When Merging Content

 Follow best practices and use a 301 redirect when consolidating or deleting pages.
-This ensures incoming traffic is pointed to the replacement page and prevents broken links.
-It also passes any accumulated authority to the new page.
+This prevents broken links and sends incoming traffic to the replacement page.
+It also passes any accumulated link authority to the new page.

-Expand Your Authority With Topic Clusters for SEO Success
+Expand Your Authority With Content Clusters for SEO Success

-Your web pages should work together as a strong, cohesive whole instead of sending conflicting messages to search engines.
-Our team at Victorious can help assess your website’s performance and find barriers that may be holding your brand back in search engine rankings.
-Learn how we can partner with your company to spotlight your expertise, engage audiences, and drive conversions and growth.
+Your web pages should work together as a strong, cohesive whole instead of sending conflicting messages to search and answer engines.
+Our team at Victorious can assess your website’s performance and find barriers that may be negatively impacting your brand’s search and AI visibility.
+Learn how we can partner with your company to spotlight your expertise, engage audiences, and increase conversions and growth through content marketing, SEO, and AEO services.
 Schedule a free consultation today to make the most of your online presence.

 Recommended Reading